Tayfun Korkut: 1. FC Kaiserslautern

 On 17 June 2016, Korkut was selected as the head coach of 1.
 FC Kaiserslautern.
 He resigned on 27 December 2016.
 He finished with a record of four wins, seven draws, and seven losses.

 Bayer Leverkusen

 On 6 March 2017, Korkut was appointed the new coach of Bayer Leverkusen until the end of the season.
 One week before the end of the season, it was decided that Korkut's contract would not be extended.
 He finished with a record of two wins, six draws, and four losses.

 VfB Stuttgart

 On 29 January 2018, Korkut was appointed coach of VfB Stuttgart.
 In June 2018, he extended his contract with Stuttgart until June 2020.
 He was sacked on 7 October 2018.

 Hertha BSC

 On 29 November 2021, Korkut was named head coach of Hertha BSC.
 He was sacked on 13 March 2022, after only 13 league games in charge, where Hertha gained a meagre nine points, dropping into the relegation zone.

 Personal life

 Korkut is fluent in Turkish, German, Spanish and English.
+His wife Elena is Spanish, having met her during his stint with in Spain with Real Sociedad, and has three kids with her.
+His eldest son Efe Korkut is also a professional footballer.